The Patriotic Knights

-The Patriotic Knights is a Chinese wuxia television series adapted from Liang Yusheng's novel Xiagu Danxin.
-It was directed by Kuk Kwok-leung, and starred Chen Long, Stephanie Hsiao, Wallace Chung and He Meitian.
-It was first shown in China in 2010 on Guizhou TV even though it already completed shooting in around 2006–2007.
+The Patriotic Knights is a Chinese wuxia television series adapted from the novel Xiagu Danxin by Liang Yusheng.
+Directed by Kuk Kwok-leung, it starred Chen Long, Stephanie Hsiao, Wallace Chung, and He Meitian.
+It was first shown in China in 2010 on Guizhou TV even though it already completed shooting in 2006.
 The Tai Seng DVD set was released in 2007.

-Plot
+Synopsis

-The series is set in the late Ming dynasty during the reign of the Tianqi Emperor, when the government is very corrupt on all levels.
-The eunuch Wei Zhongxian dominates the political scene and plans to bring the wulin (martial artists' community) under his control and usurp the throne.
-He instigates Meng Shentong to kidnap Li Shengnan, the leader of the Heavenly Demonic Cult, and force her to hand over a highly coveted martial arts manual, the Baidu Zhenjing.
-The great hero Jin Shiyi interferes, rescues Li Shengnan, and combines forces with her to defeat Meng Shentong.
-However, Li Shengnan eventually dies from her injuries.
-Jin Shiyi feels deeply saddened by her death and decides to leave the mainland and settle on a remote island.
+The series is set in 17th-century China during the Ming dynasty.
+The corrupt eunuch Wei Zhongxian holds sway over the Ming government and plots to usurp the throne with the aid of his supporters in the wulin.
+He instigates Meng Shentong to kidnap Li Shengnan and force her to hand over a highly coveted martial arts manual.
+The great hero Jin Shiyi rescues Li Shengnan and combines forces with her to defeat Meng Shentong.
+When Li Shengnan dies of her injuries, Jin Shiyi feels so deeply saddened that he leaves the wulin to lead a reclusive life on a remote island.

-20 years later, Wei Zhongxian feels threatened by Jiang Haitian, Jin Shiyi's apprentice, who has garnered much support from the wulin and started a rebel movement against the Ming government.
-Shi Baidu, the chief of the Six Harmonies Gang, has secretly defected to Wei Zhongxian's side and promised to help Wei deal with the rebels.
-The opportunity arises when Jiang Haitian invites guests from throughout the wulin to attend his daughter's wedding during the Qixi Festival.
-Shi Baidu's younger sister, Shi Hongying, is a righteous and kind person, unlike her brother.
-She tries to advise her brother against helping Wei Zhongxian but he ignores her, so she sneaks out of the house and travels to Jiang Haitian's residence to warn him about the impending danger.
+Years later, Jiang Haitian, Jin Shiyi's apprentice, has become a leading figure in the wulin and started a rebellion against the corrupt Ming government.
+Shi Baidu, the chief of the Six Harmonies Clan, secretly pledges allegiance to Wei Zhongxian and promises to deal with the rebels.

+When Jiang Haitian invites guests from throughout the wulin to attend his daughter's wedding, Shi Baidu seizes the opportunity to make an attempt on Jiang Haitian's life.
+Shi Hongying, Shi Baidu's sister, tries to dissuade her brother from helping Wei Zhongxian, but he ignores her so she sneaks out to warn Jiang Haitian.

-Around this time, Jin Shiyi's son, Jin Zhuliu, sets foot on the mainland and goes on a series of adventures.
-By chance, he encounters Li Nanxing, Li Shengnan's nephew, and becomes sworn brothers with him.
+Around this time, Jin Zhuliu, Jin Shiyi's son, sets foot on the mainland in search of adventure.
+By chance, he meets Shi Hongying and falls in love with her.
+He also encounters Li Shengnan's nephew, Li Shengnan, and becomes sworn brothers with him.
+They work together with their wulin allies to resist Wei Zhongxian.